jrtorres/watson-assistant-workshop/README.md

 ![try it 4](images/ss21.png)

-5. Test out your bot by giving it expected output until you get to the confirmation
+5. Test out your bot by giving it expected input until you get to the confirmation

 ![try it 4](images/ss22.png)